Algo Me Gusta de Ti

 "Algo Me Gusta de Ti" (English: I Like Something About You) is a song by Puerto Rican duo Wisin & Yandel featuring American singers Chris Brown and T-Pain, released as the second single the former's album Líderes.
-There is an English version, entitled "Something About You," which also features Chris Brown and T-Pain.
+There is an English version, entitled "Something About You," which also features Chris Brown and T-Pain and a solo version by the duo which replaces the rappers's versos.
 It spent 14 weeks at number-one on the Billboard Hot Latin Songs and 12 weeks on Billboard Latin Pop Airplay, becoming their longest reigning number-one single in both charts.
 Carlos Quintana called this as one of the best tracks of Lideres.

 Music video

-The video was released on August 17, 2012 and was directed by Jessy Terrero.
+The video was released on August 17, 2012, and was directed by Jessy Terrero.
 It begins with a Latino millionaire taunting his nerdy servant cleaning his swimming pool.
 After his boss leaves, the servant takes off his clothes after and jumps into the swimming pool, where he magically is teleported to a party with Wisin & Yandel, Chris Brown and T-Pain singing and dancing.